-- Neurological Foundations of Speech, Language and
+Neurological Foundations of Speech, Language and

 	Hearing (if not previously taken, this course will be integrated into your graduate program of study)

 	- Survey of Audiology

 	You must have at least one 3-credit course in each of the following areas.
 Classes from the Communication Sciences & Disorders discipline cannot be used to meet these foundational requirements.
 We recommend that these courses be taken prior to enrollment; however, if they are not taken prior to enrollment they will be integrated into your course sequence which may result in extending your program.
 These courses are a requirement to receive the M.S. degree from this department.

-- Biological Sciences (biology, human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science) (NAU's BIO 181 & 201 are acceptable.
+	- Biological Sciences (human anatomy & physiology, neuroanatomy & neurophysiology, human genetics, veterinary science) (NAU's BIO 181 & 201 are acceptable.
 Lab not required.)

 	- Physical Sciences (recommended: physics, chemistry) (accepted: astronomy, archaeology, forestry, geology, earth or environmental science)